 Background

-We are, however, aware of specific questions raised by paediatric trainees and SAS doctors through our Trainees Oversight Committee about what industrial action may mean for their training.
-We have therefore put together some information to help paediatric trainees navigate the current environment.
+We are aware of specific questions raised by paediatric trainees and SAS doctors through our Trainee Committee about what industrial action may mean for their training.
+We have therefore put together some information to help paediatric residents navigate the current environment.

 This web page contains:

-- information to support trainees as nurses and advanced clinical practitioners consider strike action
+- information to support resident doctors should non-medics, eg nurses and advanced clinical practitioners, consider or take industrial action

-- advice from paediatricians on how trainees can continue their training during any periods of industrial action, or severe service disruption
+- advice on how resident doctors can continue their training during any periods of industrial action, or severe service disruption.

 This is not an exhaustive list and there are a range of organisations that might be able to provide more support and answers to your questions, some of which are linked here.
 You may also wish to speak with your local training units to ensure your training continues.